Name: Nelson Page HILL Jr.

 With his degree in hand, Page became Vice President of H. G. Hill Grocery Company - a grocery store chain begun by his father and his uncle J. B. Hill still owned by family members in Alabama and Tennessee in 2025.
 Page married Olivia Dolly Greagan on October 4, 1939 in Birmingham, Alabama.
 Their daughter Maye Leigh Hill was born before Page volunteered for military service.

 In August, 1942, Hill was assigned to the V-12 training program at Harvard University.
 At the age of 29 Lieutenant Hill transferred directly from Harvard in February 1943 to board USS Indianapolis CA 35 moored at Mare Island.
 Lt.
-Hill served for 30 months aboard Indianapolis participating in nine major battles for which Indy won ten battle stars.
+Hill served for 30 months on board Indianapolis as the communications officer and participated in nine major battles for which Indy won ten battle stars.

-In December 1944 Lt.
-Commander Earl Henry and his wife Jane, met with Page and his wife Dolly at Mare Island at the Change of Command ceremony when Captain Charles McVay came aboard Indianapolis as Captain.
+In December 1944, Lt.
+Commander Earl Henry and his wife Jane, met with Page and his wife, Dolly, at Mare Island at the Change of Command ceremony when Captain Charles Butler McVay, III came aboard Indianapolis as Captain.
 Jane remembered their evening to be a very social, pleasant event talking about the Hill family and grocery business.
 No one mentioned the possibility of tragedy.

-Thursday, August 16, 1945 The Birmingham News, page 7, posted Nelson’s photo wearing his Navy Officer’s Uniform and reported “Lt.
+On Thursday, August 16, 1945, The Birmingham News, page 7, posted Nelson’s photo wearing his Navy Officer’s Uniform and reported “Lt.
 Hill, Veteran of Battles, Missing”.
 His biography followed listing family members, the delivery of the atomic bomb, and the sinking of Indianapolis killing hundreds of men.

 Below Lt.
 Hill’s photo and story appeared this news headline: